 Movies, Theater and More:

 Take a walk down memory lane visiting art galleries and shops along 6th and 7th Streets.

 The "Tivoli Lights" criss crossing the streets makes it feel like you're going to a special party and set the mood for a fun evening.

 Gourmet Food Trucks.
 This 1st Thursday, Mobile Food Vendors greet you through out the Downtown.
 The Food Trucks are located on 6th, 7th and Mesa Streets!
 New Trucks will be Downtown along with some of your favorites from previous 1st Thursdays.

-The First Thursday Artwalk is different every month - new artists in town, galleries with rotating exhibits, and artists that have been part of the Arts District for years.
-Each month, a one hour tour visits different artists and galleries, providing an overview and introduction to the event.
+The First Thursday Artwalk always offers something new.
+Each month, a one hour tour visits about three different artists and galleries, providing an overview and introduction to the event.

-Visitors enjoy interacting with the artists and curators, learning about the artists' techniques and inspiration.
+Participants enjoy the interaction with the artists and curators, learning about the artists’ techniques and inspiration.

 Parking will be available in the building on the corner of 6th & Centre for $5.00 flat fee.